Analida's Ethnic Spoon

 Cooking tips:

 Oven: Use a Dutch oven or roasting pan.
 You can use a roasting pan (covered) and make ropa vieja in the oven.
-You'll want to keep the heat low at 300°F and it will take about 3 to 5 hours.
-Follow the recipe for when the meat is fork tender then shred.
+You'll want to keep the heat low at 300°F, and it will take about 3 to 5 hours.
+Follow the recipe for when the meat is fork-tender, then shred.

-Stove top: Place the ingredients in a Dutch oven then cover and cook on low for 3 to 5 hours until the meat is fall apart tender then shred.
+Stove top: Place the ingredients in a Dutch oven, then cover and cook on low for 3 to 5 hours until the meat is fall-apart tender, then shred.

 Instant Pot: Cook on high for 90 minutes.
-Keep pressure valve in the seal position to release pressure naturally.
+Keep the pressure valve in the seal position to release pressure naturally.

 FAQ's about Ropa Vieja

 • How long can I save this ropa vieja?
-You can store in the refrigerator for up to 3 days in an airtight container.
+You can store it in the refrigerator for up to 3 days in an airtight container.
 Be sure to allow it to completely cool before refrigerating.

 • Can I freeze ropa vieja?
 Yes, you must completely cool the ropa vieja before freezing.
 Store in airtight containers for up to 4-6 months.
 For single servings, freeze portions in a muffin tin and pop out the frozen rounds and store in freezer bags.
 Vacuum packing and freezing will extend the shelf life for 1-2 years.